-An explanation of how the transition to IFRSs has affected the reported financial position and financial performance of the Group is provided in note 47.
-This note includes reconciliations of equity and profit or loss for comparative periods reported under Nigerian GAAP (previous GAAP) to those reported for those years under IFRS.
+An explanation of how the transition to IFRSs has affected the reported financial position and financial performance of the Group is provided in Note 47.
+This Note includes reconciliations of equity and profit or loss for comparative periods reported under Nigerian GAAP (previous GAAP) to those reported for those years under IFRS.

-These consolidated financial statements were authorised for issue by the Board of directors on 12 March 2013.
+These consolidated financial statements were authorised for issue by the Board of Directors on March 12, 2013.

-(b) Basis of measurement
+b.
+Basis of measurement

-These consolidated financial statements have been prepared on the historical cost basis except for the following material items in the statement of financial position:
+These consolidated financial statements have been prepared on the historical cost basis, except for the following material items in the statement of financial position:

-i) Financial instruments at fair value through profit or loss are measured at fair value ii) Available-for-sale financial assets are measured at fair value.

-iii) The liability for defined benefit obligations is recognized as the present value of the defined benefit obligation less the total of the plan assets, plus unrecognized actuarial gains, less unrecognized past service cost and unrecognized actuarial losses.

-iv) The plan assets for defined benefit obligations are measured at fair value where applicable v) Investment property is measured at fair value.

-vi) financial assets and liabilities held for trading are measured at fair value vii) Derivative financial instruments are measured at fair value
+- (i) Financial instruments at fair value through profit or loss are measured at fair value. - (ii) Available-for-sale financial assets are measured at fair value. - (iii) The liability for defined benefit obligations is recognised as the present value of the defined benefit obligation less the total of the plan assets, plus unrecognised actuarial gains, less unrecognised past service cost and unrecognised actuarial losses. - (iv) The plan assets for defined benefit obligations are measured at fair value where applicable. - (v) Investment property is measured at fair value. - (vi) Financial assets and liabilities held for trading are measured at fair value. - (vii) Derivative financial instruments are measured at fair value.

-(c) Functional and presentation currency
+c.
+Functional and presentation currency

-These consolidated financial statements are presented in Naira, which is the Bank's functional currency.
+These consolidated financial statements are presented in naira, which is the Bank's functional currency.
 Except where indicated, financial information presented in naira has been rounded to the nearest thousand.

-(d) Use of estimates and judgments
+d.
+Use of estimates and judgments